allegroai/clearml-docs/docs/clearml_agent.md

 /tmp/ssh-<random>/agent.<random>
 ```

-Then run your `clearml-agent` in Docker mode, which will automatically detect the `SSH_AGENT_SOCK` environment variable,
+Then run your `clearml-agent` in Docker mode, which will automatically detect the `SSH_AUTH_SOCK` environment variable,
 and mount the socket into any container it spins.

-You can also explicitly set the `SSH_AGENT_SOCK` environment variable when executing an agent.
+You can also explicitly set the `SSH_AUTH_SOCK` environment variable when executing an agent.
 The command below will
 execute an agent in Docker mode and assign it to service a queue.
 The agent will have access to
-the SSH keys provided in the environment variable.
+the SSH socket provided in the environment variable.

 ```
 SSH_AUTH_SOCK=<file_socket> clearml-agent daemon --gpus <your config> --queue <your queue name>  --docker